erezgeva/libptpmgmt/README.md

 # <u>C++ and C standards</u>
 The libptpmgmt Library uses `C++11` with [POSIX](https://posix.opengroup.org/), [GNU](https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html) extensions and [Linux kernel headers](https://kernel.org/).
 The C wrapper use `C99`.
-We try our best to avoid conflict with newer versions of C++ and C. But if you do please notify us.
+We try our best to avoid conflicts with newer versions of C++ and C. But if you find a conflict, please notify us.

 # <u>Scripting</u>
 This project uses [SWIG](http://www.swig.org/) to generate wrapper to script languages.